kissgyorgy/my-stars/README.md

 - [Tranquility/pomodoromine](https://github.com/Tranquility/pomodoromine) - A qt redmine pomodoro client
 - [swig/swig](https://github.com/swig/swig) - SWIG is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
 - [colobot/colobot](https://github.com/colobot/colobot) - Source code of open-source Colobot: Gold Edition project developed by Epsitec and TerranovaTeam
 - [xbmc/xbmc](https://github.com/xbmc/xbmc) - Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
-With its beautiful interface and powerful skinning engine, it's available for Android, BSD, Linux, macOS, iOS and Windows.
+With its beautiful interface and powerful skinning engine, it's available for Android, BSD, Linux, macOS, iOS, tvOS and Windows.
 - [facebook/hhvm](https://github.com/facebook/hhvm) - A virtual machine for executing programs written in Hack.

 ## CSS